WindSekirun/RxSocialLogin/README.md

 #### Limitations
 1. Subscribe and observe should occur on Main Thread. if you try to change thread such as ```Schedulers.io``` using ```subscribeOn```, it will be call ```onError()```. instead, ```AndroidSchedulers.mainThread()``` will be fine.
 2. You should use ```subscribe(Consumer onNext, Consumer onError)```, not ```subscribe(Consumer onNext)``` whether you don't need onError callback.
-3. Sometimes it happen 'UndeliverableException'. if you prevent this exception, use ```RxJavaPlugins.setErrorHandler { e -> }``` statement. this methods occur change global error handler of RxJava, please use it only when you know exactly what you are doing.
-You can see [RxJava2 Wiki](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0#error-handling)

 ### Call login() methods on anywhere
 ```java